 I set it to ‘Creative Writing’ and ‘UK English’ and pressed play.

 The last chapter scored far better for readability than the first chapter.
 This surprised me at first.
-I have re-written my first chapter hundreds of times.
-The last chapter I put together afresh just yesterday.
+I have re-written and self-edited the first one hundreds of times.
+The last one I wrote afresh just yesterday.

 Short sentence length.
 10.7.
 I was gratified to see my authorial intentions had worked out.
 A nice short average sentence length was the game plan.